IPCC-WG1/Chapter-11/code/filefinder/README.md

-# filefinder
+# FileFinder

-> Find and parse file and folder names.
+_Find and parse file and folder names._

 Define regular folder and file patterns with the intuitive python syntax: